krismuch/ETLProject/README.md

 # ETLProject

-This project showcases our ability to excute Extract, Transform, and Load (ETL) using YouTube video popularity data in North America countries.
+This project showcases the ability to excute Extract, Transform, and Load (ETL) using YouTube video popularity data in North America countries.